 Human Resources Management

 The report should also talk about its Human Resource Department’s performance.
-It should throw enough light and details on any key changes that happened or planned in the managerial structure if any in the near future or past.
+It should throw enough light and details on any key changes that happened or are planned in the managerial structure, if any, in the near future or past.

 Conflict of Interest Situation

 Any other internal matter or a conflict of interest situation that needs to be highlighted should be mentioned in the report.
-The management should disclose each and every bit of information that can create a conflict in any way so as to bring the utmost transparency in the operations of the company.
+The management should disclose every bit of information that can create a conflict in any way to bring the utmost transparency to the company’s operations.

 Importance of the Management Discussion and Analysis